Navatusein/GTNH-OC-God-Forge-Control/README.md

 ## Setup

 > [!NOTE]
 > For easy copying of addresses, use "Analyzer" from the OpenComputers mod.
-Right-click on the component, its address will be written in the chat.
+Ctrl + Right-Click on the component, its address will be copied to your clipboard.
-> If you click on it, it will be copied.
 >
 > <img src="docs/analyzer.png" alt="Analyzer" width="120"/>